Risk Management

 Can I disable trading with the liquidity provider?

-You may disable trading with a counterparty by unticking the box in the card of the 'Configure' menu.
+You may disable trading with a counterparty by unticking the box in the card of the 'Edit' menu.
 The trading will be stopped while allowing settlements.
 It will be convenient if you prefer to stop trading while settling, trade with your counterparty for special occasions (e.g. trading during banking hours), or if you wish to halt trading.
 Please note that you will still be charged the overnight rate.

 Can I disable trading of certain coins with my counterparty?